Full-time high school life science instructor

-The Chicago Academy for the Arts, Illinois’ premier visual and performing arts high school, seeks a full-time science teacher for the 2018-2019 school year.
+The Chicago Academy for the Arts, Illinois’ premier visual and performing arts high school, seeks a full-time science Biology and Anatomy teacher for the 2018-2019 school year.

 The Academy’s educational model is co-curricular: students engage in rigorous, college-preparatory academic classes for five hours each day before immersing themselves in 3-5 hours of professional-level training in Dance, Media Arts, Music, Musical Theatre, Theatre, or Visual Arts.
 (Note: The Chicago Academy for the Arts is a different school than “ChiArts”, a CPS school.)

 Students at The Academy are characterized by an extraordinary sense of purpose and community.
-Most continue with the arts after high school; alums include hit songwriters, Grammy Award winners, Broadway stars, internationally acclaimed dancers and visual artists, and award-winning filmmakers and writers.
+Most continue with the arts after high school; alums include hit songwriters, Grammy Award winners, Broadway stars, internationally acclaimed dancers, and award-winning filmmakers and writers.
 Students also pursue degrees and careers outside of the arts: many alums are working in the fields of science, mathematics, technology, business, law, and medicine.

-The ideal candidate will have at least several years of teaching experience at the high school level, a masters degree, a teaching license, and the ability and eagerness to teach multiple courses across the typical high school science curriculum, and — if necessary — one or more of the typical high school mathematics courses.
-(The ability to teach AP Computer Science is a plus.)
+The ideal candidate will have at least several years of teaching experience at the high school level, a masters degree, a teaching license, and the ability and eagerness to teach multiple courses across the typical high school science curriculum (specifically including Biology and Anatomy, and — if necessary — one or more of the typical high school mathematics courses.
+(The ability to teach Chemistry and/or AP Computer Science is a plus.)

 Successful teachers at The Academy are passionate about their subject area and its pedagogy, believers in the ethos of independent schools, committed to ongoing communication with colleagues and families, and have the interest and energy to uphold a rigorous curriculum while having a greater degree of autonomy than is typical at a larger high school.